piteren/pypoks/pologic/pologic.md

 Hand History (HH) is a list of events that occurred during a single poker hand run.
 The primary purpose of HH in pypoks is to furnish all necessary information for DMK to make decisions.
-HH is build by the table while playing a hand, and it may contain some redundant information.
+HH is built by the table while playing a hand, and it may contain some redundant information.

 HH has events which are ```List[STATE]```, where ```STATE = Tuple[str,Tuple]```.
 HH can be saved as a jsonl.